 Financial disparities between Oxford colleges continue to grow, with the two richest undergraduate colleges – Christ Church and St John’s – increasing their net worth by more than £100 million over the last year.

-This brings St John’s total assets to £592,346,000 – over twenty times that of poorer colleges, such as Mansfield.
+This brings St John’s total assets to £592,346,000 – over twenty times that of the poorest undergraduate college, Mansfield.

 Cherwell analysis also suggests there is a significant link between the wealth of an applicant’s choice of college and their likelihood of academic success, raising further questions on the suitability of the collegiate system in delivering fair and equal teaching resources to students.